 Multiple Subject Teaching Credential

 Azusa Pacific University’s Multiple Subject Teaching Credential program prepares candidates to earn a California Multiple Subject Preliminary Teaching Credential.
-This rigorous program includes comprehensive foundations courses emphasizing methods, alongside specialization courses providing content required for the multiple subject credential.
+This rigorous program includes comprehensive foundation courses emphasizing teaching and educational methods, as well as specialization courses providing content required for the multiple subject credential.
 Practical classroom and fieldwork experiences provide application to theory, preparing candidates to teach in diverse settings.
-Available modes of delivery include face-to-face, campus-based classes and field experiences.
+Available modes of delivery include face-to-face instruction, campus-based classes, distance learning, and clinical experiences.

 |TESP 501||Art of Teaching I: Foundations of Teaching 1||3|